Frequently Asked Questions

 We suggest that you contact a doctor for professional advice.
 Although, yellow fever is recommended.

 The programme offers a nice balance between volunteer work in schools and the time you have for leisure time or traveling on the weekends.
 However, you should know your host family may look into spending good quality time with you on the weekends too.

 Is Peru safe to travel?

-It is, as far as you follow our recommendations.
+It is, as long as you follow our recommendations to the best.
 VTP allocates candidates in nice and safe areas, living with reliable families who are carefully screened before they are accepted in the programme.
 We recommend you to read the UK Foreign Travel Advice for more accurate information on travelling, health and safety matters: https://www.gov.uk/foreign-travel-advice/peru

 Can I come to Peru with a friend?